dov1906/dov1906/README.md

 - **Campus Ambassador** - *Stand With Us*
   - Organized events on antisemitism and racism, impacting over 50 students per event.

-## 🌟 Featured Projects
-- **[Full-Stack Web Application](https://github.com/dov1906/task-dashboard)**: Developed a scalable full-stack web application using **React** for the front-end and **Flask** for the back-end.
-The application is designed for dynamic user interactions, integrating **JavaScript** and **CSS** for a seamless UI/UX experience.
-Key features include a responsive user interface, API integration, and real-time data updates.
-- **[Armless Interface Mouse using Electromyography](https://dovazogui.wixsite.com/dovazoguiportfolio/post/armless-interface-mouse-using-electromyography)**: Developed an EMG-based mouse control system for tetraplegic users, leveraging signals from arm muscles to control a computer mouse.
-Optimized for both 3 and 5 degrees of freedom (3DOF and 5DOF) using C++ coding language.
-- **[ECG Design Using Arduino](https://dovazogui.wixsite.com/dovazoguiportfolio/post/copy-of-ecg-design-using-arduino)**: Designed a functional ECG using Arduino, capturing electrical activity from the heart with precise signal amplification and C++ coding for data acquisition.
-- **[iCycle Project (BLE Sensor System)](https://dovazogui.wixsite.com/dovazoguiportfolio/post/empowering-tetraplegic-individuals-with-icycle-a-ble-enabled-virtual-cycling-experience)**: Developed a custom BLE sensor system for virtual cycling for tetraplegic users.
-- **[Aortic Aneurysm CFD Analysis](https://dovazogui.wixsite.com/dovazoguiportfolio/post/exploring-aortic-disease-progression-through-computational-fluid-dynamics)**: Computational analysis of aneurysm size impact using machine learning on a quantum computer.

 ## 🌱 I’m currently learning
 - Advanced Machine Learning Algorithms